 Consistent with the established publication policy, the Monthly Economic Activity Index series are revised along with the quarterly and annual national accounts.

-According to preliminary information, last September the Imacec grew 3.2% compared with the same month the year before (Table 1).
-The deseasonalized series rose 0.5% with respect to the previous month, and 2.5% in twelve months.
-This year, the month came with two more working days than September 2024.
+According to preliminary information, in November 2025 the Imacec rose 1.2% over the same month a year before (Table 1).
+The deseasonalized series dropped 0.6% with respect to the previous month and rose 1.2% in twelve months.
+November 2025 came with the same number of working days than November 2024.

-The Imacec result was mainly explained by growth in services and trade, which was partly offset by lower mining production (Figure 1).
-In turn, the increase in the deseasonalized Imacec was determined by mining and services (Figure 2).
+The Imacec result was explained by growth in services and trade, partly offset by lower output from mining and other goods (Figure 1).
+In deseasonalized terms, the fall in the Imacec was determined by services and mining (Figure 2).

-Non-mining Imacec grew by 3.8% annually, while in seasonally adjusted terms it rose by 0.2% compared to the previous month and 3.1% in twelve months.
+The non-mining Imacec posted annual growth of 1.7%, while in deseasonalized terms it lost 0.5% compared to the previous month and rose 1.6% in twelve months.

 Imacec analysis by activity